 Lisa Turner • Accounted for You

-No one needs to be reminded; we all know it’s almost the end of financial year and that all our bookwork should be up-to-date.
+No one needs to be reminded; we all know it’s almost the end of the financial year and that all our bookwork should be up-to-date.
 Are you completely organised and have someone looking after your books for you?
 Or, like many small business owners, have you been putting off getting your finances in order?

 Get your priorities straight